chef/automate/components/docs-chef-io/content/automate/migrate.md

 * PostgreSQL data is stored in `/hab/svc/automate-postgresql/data/`

 If you use dedicated disks or partitions for either of these applications in Chef Automate 1, you must modify your disk mount configuration to make these disks/partitions available to Chef Automate 2.

-### Workflow

-Follow the instructions in [Upgrade Workflow]({{< relref "workflow_install.md" >}}).
-The migration process will stop if it detects that you used the Workflow component of Chef Automate 1.
-To use Workflow with Chef Automate 2, specify the `--enable-workflow` option to enable the Workflow component.
-You can enable the Workflow component after upgrading with `chef-automate deploy --enable-workflow`.

 ### Chef Automate 2 License

 Login to Chef Automate to start a trial.